-Frontlines of Rare Disease Diagnoses: Genomics England's Dr. Polychronopoulos & Dr. Garikano
+Frontlines of Rare Disease Diagnoses: Interview with Genomics England's data scientists

-We recently caught up with Dr. Dimitris Polychronopoulos, a Data Scientist, and Dr. Kristina Ibáñez Garikano, a Rare Disease Analyst, who are both part of Genomics England.
+We spoke to Dr. Dimitris Polychronopoulos, a Data Scientist, and Dr. Kristina Ibáñez Garikano, a Rare Disease Analyst, who are both part of Genomics England.
 Genomics England was set up by the UK Department of Health in order to orchestrate the 100,000 Genomes Project.
 Dimitris and Kristina are an incredible duo set to find ways of teasing out critical information from enormous data sets in order to deliver actionable insights to UK rare disease patients.
-Let’s explore how our superheroes go about fulfilling this tall order…
+Let’s explore how these superheroes go about fulfilling this tall order…

 The definition of a rare disease, is that it is in fact rare.
 The European Commission on Public Health defines a rare diseases as “life-threatening or chronically debilitating diseases which are of such low prevalence that special combined efforts are needed to address them”.
 More than 80% of the ~7,000 rare diseases, identified to date, are considered to be of genetic origin, and about 50% of patients are children1.

 Although a vast majority of rare diseases have an identified genetic origin, traditional genetic testing only addresses a few genes at a time, thereby delaying the final diagnosis.
 More often than not, patients waste precious time and run out of options as clinicians are unable to provide answers solely through diagnostic testing.
 Therefore, powering rare disease diagnosis through genomic analysis makes sense in this context, which is exactly the strategy that Genomics England proposes in the 100,000 Genomes Project.